-The Fund expects its Investment Managers to incorporate RI issues into their regular reporting.
+The Fund expects its investment managers to incorporate RI issues into their regular reporting.
 This will include information on voting and engagement, as well as any actions they are taking in assessing and managing ESG-related risks in relation to their mandates.

-The Fund expects Investment Managers to provide it with regular statements on their corporate governance and voting policy.
+The Fund expects investment managers to provide them with regular statements on their corporate governance and voting policy.

-The Fund will continue to monitor its Investment Managers, including BCPP, commitments and policies in this area to ensure that their investment process aligns with the Funds RI and Climate Risk polices.
+The Fund will continue to monitor its investment managers, including BCPP, commitments and policies in this area to ensure that their investment process aligns with the Fund's RI and Climate Risk polices.

-The Fund's Investment Managers are expected to report on the objectives of engagement activities, along with the consequent success or failure of any actions taken on, at least, an annual basis.
+The Fund's investment managers are expected to report on the objectives of engagement activities, along with the consequent success or failure of any actions taken on, at least, an annual basis

-The Fund expects its investment consultant to provide input and analysis to assist the Trustees in assessing their managers' performance on engagement activities.
+The Committee expects its investment consultant to provide input and analysis to assist the Committee in assessing their managers' performance on engagement activities.

-The Committee will monitor the Investment Managers compliance with the UK Stewardship Code.
+The Committee will monitor the investment managers compliance with the UK Stewardship Code.